Financial Aid Policies

 Satisfactory Academic Progress Policy

 Federal regulations require that students "make measurable progress towards completion of their course of study" in order to continue to remain eligible for federal aid.
-Tri-C reviews the academic progress of all students and notifies students receiving federal financial aid each semester of their status.
-This includes students who have received or are applying for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study and Federal Student Loans.
+This includes students who have received or are applying for the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study, Federal Student Loans and the Ohio College Opportunity Grant.
+Student Financial Aid & Scholarships reviews the academic progress of all students at the end of each semester, including summer and notifies students receiving federal financial aid each semester of their status.
+This review includes all coursework attempted and includes transfer credits, regardless of whether a student received federal funds or not during that time.

-Financial aid students are required to maintain to meet ALL of the following to continue receiving federal financial aid:
+Financial aid students are required to meet and maintain ALL of the following to continue receiving federal financial aid:

-- Maintain an overall grade point average of 2.0 or higher;
+- Maintain a minimum cumulative grade point average of 2.0 or higher;

 - Complete at least 67% of all courses attempted;